harisont/arre/README.md

 Note that this program has only been tested on Manjaro Linux.
 Eventually, it will also run on Ubuntu and Windows.

 ## Setup
+1. Clone this repository§
-1. Install the above listed dependencies.
+2. Install the above listed dependencies.
 There's a whole lot of "interesting" Python packages in use, so using a [Python virtual environment](https://python.land/virtual-environments/virtualenv) is highly recommended, even if I haven't done so myself
-2. If you want to try using Sphinx for transcriptions (not recommended):
+3. If you want to try using Sphinx for transcriptions (not recommended):
    1. [download the language models for Italian](https://drive.google.com/file/d/0Bw_EqP-hnaFNSXUtMm8tRkdUejg/view?resourcekey=0-9IOo0qEMHOAR3z6rzIqgBg) to the [`models`](models/) directory
    2. install them by running
         ```